ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 Answer 19: Visit this AKO Help page regarding how to adjust the settings.

-Question 20: I am having problems using my CAC on AKO with Internet Explorer (IE8) and / or IE9
+Question 20: I am having problems using my CAC on AKO with Internet Explorer (IE 8, 9, 10 or 11)

 Answer 20: Follow this PDF for correcting the settings in your Internet Explorer